Michael Bishop (author): Under Heaven's Bridge

-UrNu sequence
+UrNu (Urban Nucleus) cycle

 With "If a Flower Could Eclipse" (1970), his second published story, Bishop began a series of stories set in the Urban Nucleus of Atlanta, one of several domed cities in his future history.
 Over the next decade he would write seven stories of varying length and one novel to fill in the century-long chronology.
 Some of the stories first appeared in such prestigious anthology series as Damon Knight's Orbit and Terry Carr's Universe.
 Four of the stories would subsequently be chosen for best-of-the-year anthologies.
 (N.B.: According to the author's website A Funeral for the Eyes of Fire and Under Heaven's Bridge are only tangentially connected to the series and thus not part of the sequence proper.)

 In 2019, all of the works in this series, including two short stories, a novelette, four novellas, and a novel, were revised, sequenced, and published as The City and the Cygnets with an introduction by Kelly Robson, revised chronology and interstitial material, and a new afterword by the author.